 Any-who…Maybe that is why I’m feeling

-First step is to find a very large bowl or container with a lid.
-(Remember you can store these so you want a bowl with a lid!)
-Into the bowl carefully pour boiling hot water over bran flakes.
+Carefully pour boiling hot water over bran flakes in a large bowl with a lid.
 Let this set till cool or, easy to the touch.
 Long enough for the bran flakes to soften and so you don’t cook the 4 eggs you’ll be adding in.

 Time to add enough fiber for a small team of elephants!
 In all seriousness…this is what makes these muffins SO wonderful!
 You could NEVER get your kids to sit down and eat a bowl of bran buds!
 No matter how good they are for them.
 But, throw them in these muffins and they magically disappear and they’ll never know!
 Score TEAM MOM!!!
 These are going to be the BEST Bran Muffins you have EVER had!
 We ROCK!!